Skip to content

 1. The single quote (') closes the string literal in the original query

-2. The UNION SELECT clause appends a second result set from the users table
+2. UNION SELECT appends a second result set from users

-3. The column count and types must match the original query (hence the repeated columns)
+3. The column count and types have to match the original query — hence the repeated columns

-Send the modified request.
-The server executes the injected SQL without validation.
+Send it.
+The server runs the injected SQL without flinching.

 Postman